pingforhelp/BCA/README.md

-# BCA is a repo for notes for Bachelors In Computer application.
+# BCA is a repo for notes of Bachelors In Computer application.
 [Share this with your friends!](https://tinyurl.com/Notes-BCA) **ALL** notes are based on [AU's](https://www.andhrauniversity.edu.in/) textbooks/Curriculum.